imhazige/node-examples/README.md

 ](https://stackoverflow.com/questions/48572022/nextjs-custom-server-build-size-is-too-big)

 - after `npm build`, then `npm start` which with NODE_ENV = production, the main.js is still 1.2M, and there are hot reloading, it seems the production env did not work.
-- there are not much resource to find the answer to eresolve the problem.
+- there are not much resource to find the answer to resolve the problem.

 so for now, I will not update the example until there are more progress of the popularity of the next.